 Video Length: 3 minutes

-In this vignette a patient expresses her concern that her estrogen treatments, combined with her family history of breast cancer, may increase her chances of developing breast cancer.
+In this vignette a clinician assesses the impact childhood bullying has had on the emotional development of his adult patient.
 This vignette is part of a clinical vignette series highlighting various aspects of the health of LGBT and gender nonconforming populations and is designed to give learners the opportunity to analyze clinician-patient communication strategies.
 The series can be used in a variety of ways from independent learning to small group learning to large group learning.
 Each clip is generally three to five minutes long with discussion questions and additional resources listed at the end of each scenario.
 In an ideal setting the learner would be able to practice the communication strategies identified after viewing the vignettes.

 By the completion of this vignette/vignette series, the learner will be able to: